learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

 Unsurprisingly, this autocorrelation is high!
-We're basically comparing the series shifting our data 1 year, so january 2004 is compared to january 2005, and so on.
+We're basically comparing the series shifting our data 1 year, so January 2004 is compared to January 2005, and so on.
 Let's visualize these series and the 12-lag shifted series as well.

 ```python